 The Upward Bound application supplies information such as the history, purpose, program services, participating area schools and total number of participants.

-Upward Bound provides different types of help to students such as tutoring, SAT, ACT and college application fee waivers, and academic enrichment on Saturdays twice a month.
+Upward Bound provides different types of help to students such as tutoring, SAT, ACT, helps improve your English pronunciation, and college application fee waivers, and academic enrichment on Saturdays twice a month.
 Transportation is provided for Upward Bound participants to Saturday events.

 Those include visits to four-year colleges, cultural, and business campus visits, museums trips, help with filling out and completing scholarships, college selection help and planning.
 Admissions help is offered to students in order to help figure out what college is best for them.

 Each participating senior will fill out four to five scholarship applications.
 They will also complete the FAFSA application and also take part in community service projects to help with scholarship selection.

 One of the biggest events is the six-week summer academic program.